Your business is ready for the next version.

 Questions I get asked before anyone books.

 Most AI tools solve one problem.
 A Business AI Operating System connects your entire operation, so the business runs on information and systems instead of your constant attention.
-It has five layers: Context (what the business knows), Data (what the business tracks), Intelligence (how decisions get made), Automate (what happens without you), and Build (the custom tools that make it yours).
+It has four layers: Context (what the business knows), Data (what the business tracks), Intelligence (how decisions get made), and Automate (what happens without you).
+Each month, the build expands, new modules, new automations, more of your business running without you.
 The goal is simple.
 You stop being the business.
 You start owning one.

 It depends on what's built into it, but the typical outcomes are concrete.
 Founders get 10 or more hours a week back.
 Recurring tasks that used to need your decision get handled automatically.
 New team members onboard faster because the knowledge lives in the system, not your head.
-The three metrics I measure against: away-from-desk autonomy, task automation percentage, and revenue per headcount.
+The three metrics I measure against: Task Automation %, Hours Recovered per Week, and Monthly ROI ($).
 If those don't move, the system isn't working.

 Because tools and systems are different things.
 Most AI tools are point solutions.
 They do one thing well if you set them up correctly and remember to use them.
 The AIOS is an operating system.
 I install it, configure it to your specific business, and integrate it into how your operations actually work.
 You don't have to figure it out.
 You don't have to maintain it.
 You're not left with a tool and a YouTube tutorial.
 You're left with a running system.